MileHacker Logo

 Wine Country Escape

-Extend your visit to the Madera Wine Trail or venture further to Paso Robles or Napa The vale for world-class wine tasting experiences and vineyard tours.
+Extend your visit to the Madera Wine Trail or venture further to Paso Robles or Napa The vale for world-class wine tasting experiences and tours of vineyards.

 Logical Next Destinations

-• North: Sacramento (state capital, historic Old Sacramento), San Francisco Bay Area (iconic cityscapes, cultural attractions), Napa Valley (world-renowned wine region).
+• North: Sacramento (state capital, historic Old Sacramento), San Francisco The Area around the bay (iconic cityscapes, cultural attractions), Napa Valley (world-renowned wine region).

 • South: Bakersfield (country music heritage, gateway to Southern California), Los Angeles (entertainment capital, beaches), San Diego (coastal city, Balboa Green space, beaches).